Session Replay

 Since texts are collected as data for UIKit elements, it is required to get the custom fonts you use in your app so the player can properly render the texts as displayed in your app.

-You can manage custom fonts directly from the player as explained in this article Managing iOS Fonts In The Player
+Upload the fonts in otf, ttf, woff or woff2 format directly from the player as described in Managing iOS Fonts In The Player on the Help Center.

 • Masks everything by default